RimaBuilds/AutoGPT-handbook/README.md

 You can also use a virtual environment to contain the installation of Autogpt, and to ensure you do not run into any errors when installing dependencies or running autogpt.

-### API needed for Autogpt
+### 📌 API needed for Autogpt

-1. OpenAI API key - this key is required to use the OpenAI API which autogpt is built on top of.
+1. **OpenAI API key**- this key is required to use the OpenAI API which autogpt is built on top of.
 You can get an API key by signing up for the OpenAI API program.

-2. GPT3_API_SECRET_KEY - this key is required to authenticate your request to the OpenAI API.
+2. **GPT3_API_SECRET_KEY** - this key is required to authenticate your request to the OpenAI API.
 You can get this key by following the steps on the OpenAI API website.

-3. GPT3_API_KEY - this key is required to authorize your access to the OpenAI API.
+3. **GPT3_API_KEY** - this key is required to authorize your access to the OpenAI API.
 You can also get this key by following the steps on the OpenAI API website.

 Once you have obtained these keys, you need to edit the `secrets.json` file in the repository and add the API keys listed above.

-### Changes When Cloning The Github Repository
+### 📝 Changes When Cloning The Github Repository

 1. You need to edit the `secrets.json` file in the repository and add the API keys listed above.
 This is because the API keys are sensitive information that should not be hardcoded into the application.
 By adding them to the `secrets.json` file, you ensure that the keys are kept secure and not exposed to potential attackers.

 2. You also need to add your own prompts to the `prompts.json` file to make autogpt more useful for your particular use case.
 The prompts provided in the repository are general prompts that may not be applicable to your project.
 By adding your own prompts, you can train autogpt to generate responses that are tailored to your specific use case.

-## Prompt Engineering Guide
+## 💻 Prompt Engineering Guide

 1. To prompt autogpt, use the command `autogpt -p <prompt>` in your terminal.
 Replace `<prompt>` with the text that you want to prompt the model with.